kwade4/RAISE-DRI/docs/index.md

 RAISE-DRI (Research and AI at Scale using Digital Research Infrastructure Resources) is an initiative supported by the Digital Research Alliance of Canada (the Alliance) through the DRI EDIA Champions Pilot Program.
 This project is committed to empowering equity-deserving researchers in Canada with the skills and knowledge needed to leverage the Digital Research Infrastructure (DRI) for scalable and impactful research.

 RAISE-DRI offers virtual and in-person workshops and self-guided tutorials covering a range of topics in artificial intelligence, data science, and high-performance computing.
+RAISE-DRI also supports engagement with platforms like [PREreview](https://prereview.org/en-us), and encourage researchers to participate in open peer review and foster inclusive scientific communities.

-These resources are designed to give researchers the knowledge and confidence to use the Alliance's DRI ecosystem in their work.
+These resources are designed to help equity-deserving researchers build confidence and in navigating the DRI ecosystem and contributing to open, transparent, and equitable research.

 ## Topics